Budget Mentoring and Debt Reduction

 During our working years, money can often be a worry.
 And unfortunately, when we retire, that stress does not magically disappear.
 In many cases, running

 With inflation rising rapidly, many Canadians are feeling the pinch financially.
 Canada’s inflation rate rose 5.9% year over year in January, following a 6.3% increase

-The holidays are nearly over and 2022 is coming to a close.
-If you’re like most Canadians, you’ll be thinking about how you can start
+The holidays are nearly over and the year is coming to a close.
+If you’re like most Canadians, you’ll be thinking about how you can

 With the holidays just around the corner, many Canadians will soon begin opening their wallets – and many plan to spend more than last year.